 How do you make a Romanian sad?
 You ask him about roads.
 Of all the countries in the European Union, Romania has the shortest highways even though it has spent more money on roads than Hungary.
 Due to the corruption, bureaucracy, lack of money, and good law of the roads, Romania has not developed its road network.
 In the last years, the government paid more attention to this field, and finally, 2012 marked the first improvement.

 On the other hand, the situation is not so horrible as most travel books describe it.
 Many of my tourists agreed with this statement.
 Some of the national roads have been modernized or are being currently under repair.
 Side roads may be quite rough.

 In Romania, many drivers think they are a little Schumacher.
-Therefore, for a long time, Romania owned a sad record of being the country with the second highest level of accidents in EU after Greece.
-At the present, it is ranked as the 9th country from this point of view.
+Therefore, for a long time, Romania owned a sad record of being the country with the second-highest level of accidents in the EU after Greece.
+At present, it is ranked as the 9th country from this point of view.
 Many times impatient and reckless, some of the Romanian drivers will start to honk and curse with no problem.
 Expect a lot of pressure from the one behind you if you decide to respect the legal speed.

-The police force is still corrupt but the level of corruption decreases constantly from year to year.
+The police force is still corrupt, but the level of corruption constantly decreases from year to year.

 Sports in Romania

 The main sport in Romania, in fact, a religion, is football (soccer).
 18 teams are playing in The National League.
 The most known teams are Steaua Bucuresti, Dinamo Bucuresti, Rapid Bucuresti, CFR Cluj and U Cluj.
 Unfortunately, the corruption has reached Romanian football, too.
 Several of the people involved in this sport were arrested.
 As a result, the national team is doing quite poorly right now.